What is Cushing's disease?

 If a large number of changes characteristic of Cushing's disease are found with these initial screening tests, then more extensive diagnostic tests will be required to confirm the diagnosis of Cushing's disease and to establish the type of Cushing's disease that your pet has.
 It is very important to know the type of disease so that an effective treatment plan can be formulated and the possible outcomes can be predicted.

 What do the more extensive and specific diagnostic tests involve?

 The more extensive tests may include an adrenocorticotropic hormone (ACTH) stimulation test, dexamethasone suppression tests, and/or endogenous ACTH concentrations.

 How does the ACTH (Adrenocorticotropic Hormone) stimulation test work?

-ACTH is a hormone naturally produced by the pituitary gland (located in the brain).
+ACTH is a hormone naturally produced by the pituitary gland (a gland located in the brain).
 The purpose of ACTH is to tell the adrenal glands when and how much cortisol to produce.
 As the blood level of cortisol increases, it causes the pituitary gland to decrease its production of ACTH, which results in a lowering of the cortisol level.
 The ACTH simulation test mimics this natural stimulatory pathway and demonstrates the capacity of the pet's adrenal glands to produce cortisol in response to an injection of synthetic ACTH.

 This test requires two blood samples.
 The first blood sample is taken, then an injection of synthetic ACTH is given, and the second blood sample is taken 2 hours following the injection.
-When the levels of cortisol in the two samples are compared, they may show a normal response, an exaggerated response or very little response.
+When the levels of cortisol in the two samples are compared, they may show a normal response, an exaggerated response, or very little response.

 What do we expect to see if the patient has Cushing's disease?